 "The Research Administration Office is the institution-wide focal point for extramural contract and grant policy.
 It is responsible for monitoring and responding to changes in sponsor requirements, and working to interpret and implement sponsor requirements consistent with University needs."

 University of California.
 Office of the President.
-Special Research Programs.
+Research Grants Program Office.

-"SRP comprises three state-funded research programs that target high-priority health issues in California — HIV/AIDS, breast cancer, and tobacco-related disease.
-Each program awards grants to California scientists to investigate these diseases."
+Comprised of three state-funded research programs that target high-priority health issues in California: HIV/AIDS, breast cancer, and tobacco-related disease.
+Each program awards grants to California scientists to investigate these diseases.

 California Breast Cancer Research Program